11th Annual

 Tickets for this important Bloomington community event are now available.

-What: Rotary Toast to benefit Quarryland Men’s Chorus
+What: Rotary Toast to benefit Bloomington North's Habit for Humanity Chapter

 Where: Ivy Tech’s Shreve Hall, 200 N. Daniels Way, Bloomington.